 The District budgets conservatively.
 Revenues are budgeted based on historic trends and the adopted levy.
-General Fund revenues were higher than budget as interest income is not included in the general fund budget.
-Expenditures were lower than budget by \$1.3 million as although the District budgets the amount reimbursable to HCEC under the Ambulance and Emergency Service Agreement at the maximum projected amount collected from annual tax revenues (96%), this favorable budget variance for program expense was offset by principal payments made on long-term debt agreements previously discussed in the Long Term Debt section.
-The amount of capital outlay for asset additions was lower than budgeted resulting in a favorable variance.
+General Fund revenues were lower than budget as interest earnings were less than budgeted.
+Expenditures were lower than budget by \$236,000 as although the District budgets the amount reimbursable to HCEC under the Ambulance and Emergency Service Agreement at the maximum projected amount collected from annual tax revenues (96%), this favorable budget variance for program expense was offset by principal payments made on long-term debt agreements previously discussed in the Long Term Debt section.
+The amount of capital outlay for asset additions was also higher than budgeted.
 The District's budget was not amended during the fiscal year.